Makerspace Research Collaborative

 Goals

-The Makerspace Research Collaborative is a project-based, studio-style research experience for students interested in investigating the role of makerspaces in education, creativity, community, and technology.
-Through either an independent or collaborative track, students will build and share a research project rooted in hands-on making.
-The course supports multiple modes of inquiry—whether exploring air quality in fabrication environments, prototyping assistive devices, or designing educational workshops—and fosters deep engagement with the makerspace community and partner spaces.
-Projects culminate in public presentations and may offer pathways to publication and future development.
+The Makerspace Research Collaborative (MRC) is a project-based, studio-style research experience for students interested in investigating the role of makerspaces in education, creativity, community, and technology.
+Through independent and collaborative pathways, students build and share a research project rooted in hands-on making while contributing to real challenges and opportunities in campus makerspaces.
+Projects may culminate in public presentations, scholarly outputs, publications, prototypes, or future development opportunities.
+MRC is designed for students who want to move beyond simply using makerspaces and begin studying, improving, and shaping them through research and innovation.

 Issues Involved or Addressed